tekacs/viso/README.md

 The power of Viso lies in its ability to be fully personalized.
 Don't like the default CloudApp image viewer?
 Tired of waiting for an HTML5 video player?
 No more!
 Fork the project, hack away, and deploy.
-That's all there is do it.
+That's all there is to it.

 [image]:        http://cl.ly/2wr4